som-shahlab/meds_reader/README.md

 ```

-To learn more, see our the [full documentation](https://meds-reader.readthedocs.io/en/latest/).
+To learn more, see our [full documentation](https://meds-reader.readthedocs.io/en/latest/).

 ### Installation